 Iranian musician Mehdi Rajabian and his brother, writer and filmmaker Hossein Rajabian, are currently serving three-year prison sentences on charges of “insulting Islamic sanctities,” “propaganda against the state,” and “illegal audio-visual activities.”
 The two brothers and their friend, Yousef Emadi, were arrested in October 2013 in connection with Barg Music, an underground music-sharing website that the three co-founded.
-The Iranian judiciary has denied them their right to due process and restricts their access to essential medical care needed for their survival.
 They began serving their sentences on June 5, 2016.
 On June 22, 2017, they were temporarily released on bail pending review of their final appeal.

 Mehdi and Hossein Rajabian are accomplished Iranian artists.
 Mehdi’s most recent album—for which he served as musician, composer, and producer—is entitled History of Iran Narrated by Setar, and Hossein’s first feature film The Upside-down Triangle, a commentary on the Iranian laws governing women’s right to divorce, was completed in 2013.
 Along with their friend, Yousef Emadi, the Rajabian brothers co-founded the underground music-sharing website Barg Music.

 The three were arrested by the Iranian Revolutionary Guard in October 2013 and charged with distributing unlicensed music, much of which was considered “offensive,” through Barg Music.
 At the time, Hossein was already facing criticism over his controversial film The Upside-down Triangle, which was in production.
 According to Amnesty International, the three were held for 18 days at an unknown location, where they endured beatings and electric shocks before being transferred to Evin Prison, northwest of Tehran.
 Interrogations continued there and the three were forced to confess.
 During this time, Hossein began to experience seizures.